 A family skydive for Moorfields

-Leah’s mum was diagnosed and treated for eye cancer at Moorfields.
-As a way of showing their thanks, Leah, along with brother Nicci and godmother Andie will be fundraising by taking to the skies.
+Leah and Nicci’s mum was diagnosed and treated for eye cancer at Moorfields.
+As a way of showing their thanks, Leah, Nicci and their godmother Andie took on a skydive to fundraise for Moorfields Eye Charity.

 Leah and Nicci’s mum, Joanne, was diagnosed with eye cancer in February 2021 and is being treated at Moorfields Eye Hospital.
 Joanne said she has received outstanding care during her difficult recovery journey.